Summary

 Conclusion

-The DNV2.7-1 certification has certainly reassured customers that the quality of goods during shipment is ensured to arrive in good condition.
-When shipping meat, produce and dairy to Oil & Gas platforms, it is best to use a DNV Certified Offshore Reefer Container so that the goods do not spoil on the way during shipping.
-For more information, download our DNV2.7-1 PDF file.
+From food and beverage industries to shipping meat, fresh produce, and dairy products and extending to oil & gas platforms, it is best to use a DNV Certified Offshore Reefer Container so that the goods do not spoil on the way during shipping.

 Business Director